The Heroes of Olympus

 The Heroes of Olympus is a pentalogy of fantasy-adventure novels written by American author Rick Riordan.
-The novels detail a conflict between Greek demigods, Roman demigods, and Gaia (Roman name Terra).
-In the fourth book of the series, there is also a semi-large fight against Tartarus, which, in Greek mythology, was the darkest and deepest point of the Underworld.
+It is the second of four book series in the Camp Half-Blood Chronicles, succeeding Percy Jackson & the Olympians, and preceding The Trials of Apollo and The Nico di Angelo Adventures.
+The novels detail a conflict between Greek demigods, Roman demigods, and Gaea.

-The series can be read as a standalone volume, but is meant to be read after Percy Jackson and the Olympians.
+The series can be read as a standalone series, but is meant to be read after Percy Jackson & the Olympians.
 Riordan introduces Roman mythology in the series alongside several new characters, primarily from the Roman Camp Jupiter.
 The first book of the series, The Lost Hero, was published on October 12, 2010.
 The final entry in the series, The Blood of Olympus, was published on October 7, 2014.
-The story is continued in the sequel series The Trials of Apollo.
+Two sequel series, The Trials of Apollo and The Nico di Angelo Adventures, follow.

 Plot

-The Heroes of Olympus is centered around a prophecy, introduced in The Last Olympian, that predicted seven demigods would unite to protect the world from an awakening new enemy, the Earth goddess Gaia.
-Demigods from both the Greek camp, Camp Half-Blood, and a newfound Roman camp, Camp Jupiter, unite to save the world from being destroyed by Gaia.
+The Heroes of Olympus is centered around a prophecy introduced in The Last Olympian that predicted seven demigods would unite to protect the world from an awakening new enemy, the Earth goddess Gaea.
+Demigods from the Greek camp, Camp Half-Blood, and a newfound Roman camp, Camp Jupiter, unite to save the world from being destroyed by Gaea.
 The prophecy reads: